ComradeYellowCitrusFruit/C--/README.md

 ## Additional info

-File formats can be whatever you want, but they are recommended to be either .m or .mf.
+File formats can be whatever you want, but they are recommended to be either .c-- or .cmm.

 # Arguments